daynauth/DSA/linkedlist/linkedlists.md

 <img src="linkedlists.png">

+## Why Linked List over arrays
+Both linked lists and arrays are linear data structures and can accomplish the same operations.
+Both allow items to be added and retieved with arrays having a runtime of O(1) for insertion and retrival while linked list have O(n).

+While arrays have faster access time, they do come with a few shortcoming:

+1. The size of the array is fixed.
+Once the array is initialized in the code it remains that size for the lifetime of the program.
+Arrays can be dynamically allocated at runtime and its size can be reallocated during the runtime of the program, however, this requires more advanced knowledge of pointers and is more difficult to implement than linked lists.
+2. By making array sizes static; programmers have a hard time knowing what size to set beforehand.
+Programmers generally set a size large enough array to facilitate the data that the program will accept.
+This is inefficient since the data could be a fracton the size of the array, which results in a lot of wasted space.

 ## Singlely Linked List Implementation
 Each node can be implemented in C as a `struct` that contains a variable for the data and a variable that points to the next node in the list.